cjhnbls/pipelinedb-doc-cn/README.md

 ### Publishing

-To publish the docs, you'll need to have the [AWS client](http://aws.amazon.com/cli/) installed and configured.
+These docs are automatically deployed whenever any changes are pushed to `master`.
+To publish the docs manually, you'll need to have the [AWS client](http://aws.amazon.com/cli/) installed and configured.
 Then, just run

     make s3